pablodecm/phd_thesis/src/104_chapter_4.md

 In practice, the number of possible tree structures is infinite so the problem of finding the optimal tree at each step is still intractable.
-A greedy heuristic is instead used, which proceed one level of the tree at time.
+A greedy heuristic is instead used, which proceeds one level of the tree at time.
 For each input feature, the optimal splitting at a given level can be found by maximising the splitting gain, which can be done very efficiently by sorting the observations in that feature and finding